wrwrwr/mezzanine/docs/configuration.rst

     setting is editable.
   * ``append``: If registering an existing setting, the default value given will be appended to the current.
+  * ``translatable``: If content translation is activated, this setting will store a value for each language separately.

 .. note::